 Clayton Medical CentreWellington StreetClayton Le MoorsLancashire, BB5 5HUTel: 01254 287 150

-***Please note we require 2 working days from the time we receive your request to ensure it is ready for collection.
+Please note we require 2 FULL WORKING DAYS from the time we receive your request to ensure it is ready for dispensing at the pharmacy.

 On occasions we all forget important things and your medication can be one of these.

-If you need a same day prescription please order via the same methods on the tab marked Repeat Prescription Requests as above before 10.30 am and we will endeavour to get your request ready for 5.30pm the same day.
+If you need an urgent prescription please order via the same methods on the tab marked Repeat Prescription Requests as above before 10.30 am and we will endeavour to get your request ready for the next working day.

 If you have a usual pharmacy via EPS your prescription will usually go there when issued.

 Please reorder your medication when you have 7 days left.

 Please allow 2 Working days , excluding weekends and Bank Holidays, for your request to be processed by us.

 Pharmacies are no longer able to order on patients behalf.
 We request you to order your prescription via the following methods:-

 2. www.claytonmedicalcentre.co.uk - follow the Repeat Prescription tab ( click on the link at the side of the little bottle)